 Her practice has developed particularly in the areas of sovereign lending, investment related matters including Foreign Direct Investment (FDI), investor protection and investment treaty, international trade, international banking, international sale of goods and other cross-border transactions, and conflict of laws.

 She currently advises clients on disputes arising from international sale of goods and international banking, and advises clients on these areas.
 She has recently assisted clients in enforcing overseas arbitral award and obtaining freezing injunction in support of the enforcement in England.

 She also accepts appointments as Arbitrator.
 She is listed as Arbitrator in a number of renowned international arbitration institutions including ICC International Court of Arbitration, London Court of International Arbitration and Chartered Institute of Arbitrators (FCIArb).

-In additional to the traditional practice in Banking and Finance, Cecilia has recently advised on financial regulations relating to technology industry including blockchain, cryptocurrency and digital economy.
+In additional to the traditional practice in Banking and Finance, Cecilia has recently advised on financial market regulations relating to technology industry including blockchain, cryptocurrency and digital economy.
 She has also recently advised a foreign commercial bank on performance bond in support of oil production projects in the Middle East.

-She is currently advising clients on disputes arising from issues relating to letter of credit and UCP 600 (the Uniform Customs and Practice for Documentary Credits, 2007 Revision, ICC Publication no. 600 (“UCP 600”).
+She is currently advising clients on disputes arising from issues relating to commodities trading and letter of credit under UCP 600 (the Uniform Customs and Practice for Documentary Credits, 2007 Revision, ICC Publication no. 600 (“UCP 600”).

 Cecilia acts for clients on Insurance and Re-Insurance Law related disputes.